Create a Task

 2. Fill in the commercial proposal template.

-4. Send the version to the creator for approval.
+4. Send the version to the requester for approval.

 Acceptance criteria: